Psyche-mia/Medival-War/README.md

 # Main map
 Once the user click on the icon of a fortress, the buttons of command and battle will be shown at the right.
 He or she can choose either command to develop the fortress or battle to conquer enemy’s fortress.
 Every warrior can be assigned only one task, and the fortress will have return accordingly at the end of the turn.

+# Commands
+Farming: The task will consume 1000 value of money, and increase Random(50, 150) value of Agriculture, until the value of Agriculture reaches its maximum value.
+Business: It will consume 1000 value of money, and increase Random(50, 150) value of Business, until the value of Business reaches its maximum value.
+Searching: This action may increase Random(50, 150) value of money and food, and also these is 2% chance to find new warrior to join the power.
+Plundering: It will increase Random(1000, 2000) value of money and food, however, the loyalty will be decreased by Random(2, 6) and the value of Agriculture and Business will be decreased by a random value between 100 and 300.
+Administration: This will consume 2500 value of money to increase loyalty by a random value between 1 and 3.
+Conscription:  It will cost 1000 value of money to increase Troops by 500 to 1500.
+The maximum value of Troops is 99999.
+Distribution: This command is to assign troops to warriors.
+The maximum of troops that a warrior have is calculated by the equation: (level of the warrior)*200+(CMD)*100
+Transportation: The user can choose this task to transport food, money or Troops.
+There is a 5% chance to lose these stuffs or Troops.

+# Battle
+This button is located besides the main map.
+It is a special command in this game, where users can ask warriors (maximum 4 warriors) to take a certain quantity of food (maximum value of food that warrior can take is 9000) entering a enemy’s fortress to fight with the local warriors and troops.
+If the user wins the battle, he or she will occupy the fortress.
+When users click the button of battle, he or she will be asked to choose warriors and the value of food to take.
+The target fortress must be a city nearby.
+The battle will be finished automatically according to the values, where users don't have to operate.
+The battle is turn-based, where attacks are did in a specific sequence and the target of attack is chose randomly.
+Warriors will be asked to return to their own fortress if the troops are decreased to 0.
+The determinant of a battle is the value of food.
+The food will decrease 300 each time.
+The battle will be ended when food of a power is decreased to 0, and the fortress with its food being 0 will be the loser in this battle and lose a warrior randomly, who can be searched by a certain chance if the user use the command searching.
+Warriors of the winner will increase their levels by 1.
+When the battle is finished, the webpage will return to the main map and start the next turn.